Want to get updates to your mailbox? 📬

 Pinterest’s mission is to help people discover and try new things.
 You should keep this in mind when adding hashtags to your content.

 YouTube is currently the largest video platform and one of the highest-earning websites.
 The platform recently released a feature that allows users to search for videos using hashtags.
 To add hashtags to a YouTube video, you just need to add them to the video’s description.
-You can add up to 15 hashtags to a video.
-If you add more, you will get penalized for over-tagging.
-Only the top three hashtags will appear above the video after uploading.
+You can add up to 60 hashtags to a video.
+However, only the top three hashtags will appear above the video after uploading and it is recommended to aim for 3-5 hashtags for most effective results.

 How Do I Use Hashtags?